Sillians/Data_engineering_lifecycle/chap2/The_Data_Engineering_Lifecycle.md

         - Will downstream users and processes be able to retrieve data in the required service-level agreement (SLA)?
         - Are you capturing metadata about schema evolution, data flows, data lineage, and so forth?
 Metadata has a significant impact on the utility of data.
 Meta‐ data represents an investment in the future, dramatically enhancing discoverabil‐ ity and institutional knowledge to streamline future projects and architecture changes.
         - Is this a pure storage solution (object storage), or does it support complex query patterns (i.e., a cloud data warehouse)?
         - Is the storage system schema-agnostic (object storage)?
-Flexible schema (Cassan‐ dra)?
+Flexible schema (Cassandra)?
 Enforced schema (a cloud data warehouse)?
         - How are you tracking master data, golden records data quality, and data lineage for data governance?
         - How are you handling regulatory compliance and data sovereignty?
 For example, can you store your data in certain geographical locations but not others?